Why Does My Cat Knead?

 Final Thoughts

 Kneading is an endearing behavior that speaks volumes about your cat’s instincts and emotions.
 Whether they’re reliving the comforts of kittenhood, marking their favorite spot, or simply showing affection, kneading is a natural part of being a cat.
-So, the next time your furry friend makes biscuits on your lap, take it as a sign that they’re happy, relaxed, and at home with you.
+So, the next time your furry friend makes biscuits on your lap, take it as a sign that cats are happy, relaxed, and at home with you.